Jack-723/hpc-monte-carlo/docs/paper.md

 ## Abstract

 Monte Carlo methods are fundamental computational tools in scientific computing and quantitative finance, requiring billions of iterations for high precision.
 This work presents a parallelized Monte Carlo simulation engine implemented using Python and MPI, targeting two canonical problems: π approximation and European options pricing.
-We demonstrate strong scaling on up to 4 MPI ranks, achieving **1.52× speedup with 2 ranks (76% efficiency)** and **2.24× speedup with 4 ranks (56% efficiency)** for π approximation.
-Options pricing shows better scaling with **1.86× speedup at 2 ranks (93% efficiency)** and **2.76× speedup at 4 ranks (69% efficiency)**.
+We demonstrate strong scaling on up to 8 MPI ranks, achieving **5.15× speedup (64% efficiency)** for π approximation and **5.86× speedup (73% efficiency)** for options pricing at 8 ranks.
+Weak scaling experiments show near-constant time per rank for π approximation and acceptable degradation for options pricing.
 Performance analysis reveals the workload is compute-bound with minimal communication overhead.
 Our containerized implementation using Apptainer ensures reproducibility across HPC systems.

 **Keywords:** Monte Carlo simulation, MPI, parallel computing, strong scaling, Black-Scholes, embarrassingly parallel